XAI-360/TSCL/docs/Readme.md

 ![Fig. 2](./static/siamese_example.png)

-*Fig. 3: Siamese Network [[3](https://leimao.github.io/article/Siamese-Network-MNIST/)]. $W$ is shared in two models*.
+*Fig. 3: Siamese Network [[4](https://leimao.github.io/article/Siamese-Network-MNIST/)]. $W$ is shared in two models*.

 ## Proposed Algorithm

 The proposed algorithm has two major steps:

-1. Train a sparse autoencoder using Winner Takes All (WTA), with 1D convolutional layers.
-The training data is taken from sliced time-series data with a fixed length.
+1. Use Winner-Take-All (WTA) to learn sparse representations of sliced time-series data with a fixed length.
-   1. Use the latent sparse encoding (the encoder output) to create positive pairs by thresholding and adding noise to sparse representations.
-This creates pairs with similar semantics.
+   - Create positive pairs (similar semantics) by thresholding and adding noise to the sparse representations.
-   2. Use the latent sparse encoding to create negative pairs by randomly selecting the activation maps that are zero for the sample.
-This creates pairs with different semantics.
+   - Create negative pairs (dissimilar semantics) by random switching of the zero and non-zero activations in the sparse representation.
-2. Use the positive and negative pairs to tarin a Siamese Network.
+2. Use the positive and negative pairs to train a Siamese Network.

+**Training Data**

-The data used here is coming from Individual Conditional Expectation (ICE) plots [[11](https://christophm.github.io/interpretable-ml-book/ice.html)] of a model I was analysing and needed to cluster the similar ICE plots to make the interpretation of the model easier.
-The ICE plots could be thought of as short time-series.
-Although this is not an ideal data for representing time-series, it has an important factor that I am looking for here: the samples have similar contexts created by varying different features in the input data of the model that could be learned by dictionary learning.
+Fig. 4 shows a sample of the training data which consists of Individual Conditional Expectation (ICE) plots  [[12](https://christophm.github.io/interpretable-ml-book/ice.html)] for a model we trained earlier.
+The ICE plots display one line per instance that shows how the instance's prediction changes when a feature changes.
+Therefore, they can be thought of as short time-series.
+Although this type of data is not ideal for representing time-series, it has an important property that is required for dictionary learning: the samples have similar context.

- Here are few samples of the data:

 ![Fig. 5](./static/data_sample.png)

-*Fig 4.: Samples of the training data*
+*Fig. 4: Samples of the training data*

+**Encoder**

-**Encoder**: The encoder has two 1D-Convolutional layers with 20 filters, kernel size of 5, and ReLU activations.
+The encoder has two 1D-Convolutional layers with 20 filters, kernel size of 5, and ReLU activations.

 ```
 Model: "Encoder"